mannansiddiqui/AWS-managed-EKS-cluster/README.md

 #### Step-4: Create ingress controller and access above created deployment using ingress and point it to the domain (application should be accessible through a browser)

+In order for the Ingress resource to work, the cluster must have an ingress controller running.
+Kubernetes as a project supports and maintains AWS, GCE, and nginx ingress controllers.
+We will use Nginx ingress controller.
+[Here](https://kubernetes.github.io/ingress-nginx/deploy/) is the official documentation to install Nginx ingress controller.